-The Auditor General has a unique role in B.C.
-Non-partisan and independent of government, the Auditor General reports directly to the Legislative Assembly and provides assurance about government’s overall operations.
-The Auditor General serves an eight-year term as mandated by the Auditor General Act.
+Non-partisan and independent of government, the auditor general reports to the Legislative Assembly and provides assurance about government’s overall operations.
+The auditor general serves an eight-year term as mandated by the Auditor General Act.